Lifecycle Events

 Conversion

 Converting to Judaism is a major life cycle event.
-If you are interested in convertng to Judaism, please contact the Temple office and make an appointment with Cantor O’Desky to begin the conversion process.
+If you are interested in convertng to Judaism, please contact the Temple office and make an appointment with Rabbi Meyer to begin the conversion process.
 Each year, throughout the world, thousands of people convert to Judaism.
 The most important thing to remember throughout this process is that you are not alone.

 Baby Naming/Brit Milah